amuzil/docs/docs/magus/skills/forms.md

 ### Strike

-Strikes the target.
-Think air gust or fire blast.
+Strikes the target, for example in the techniques _air gust_ and _fire blast_.
 Can be modified for ranged, or left as is for melee.

 ### Block